CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/featured_analysis/performance-management.md

   - title: Performance management
     short_desc: >
-      Boston’s Performance Management efforts, driven in partnership between the Citywide Analytics Team and the Budget Office, exist to ensure that the city delivers the most effective and efficient services possible.
+      Boston’s Performance Management efforts, driven in partnership between the Citywide Analytics Team and the Office of Budget Management, exist to ensure that the city delivers the most effective and efficient services possible.
     description: >
       We work with departments across the City to solve challenging problems, build a more